-- All at once Reboot NW Server host after the cert-reissue --host-key command completes. - One at a time Reissue the NW Server host certificates first, restart the host, then reissue each component host.
+- All at once Reboot NW Server host after the cert-reissue --host-key command completes. - One at a time Reissue the NW Server host certificates first, restart the host, and then reissue each component host.
+Ensure that you restart the component host as well.